-

 Arrive

 Nantucket — dubbed "Best Island in the World" by National Geographic — is the Faraway Land 30 miles off Cape Cod's southern coast.
-Visitors stepping off of the ferry are greeted by weathered wharves linked by cobblestone streets leading to an richly historic town.
-The entire island —a mere 50 square miles —has recently been designated a National Historic Landmark, and its diminutive scale makes for easy exploration of its myriad sights and rich living history.
-At the heart of the island's enchantment is idyllic Main Street--named "One of America's Greatest Main Streets" by Travel & Leisure Magazine; a centuries-old aggregate of remarkably preserved 18th and 19th-century architecture coexists, along shady streets and byways, with
+Visitors stepping off of the ferry are greeted by weathered wharves linked by cobblestone streets leading to a richly historic town.
+The entire island is designated a National Historic Landmark, and its diminutive scale makes for easy exploration of its sights and rich living history.
+At the heart of the island's enchantment is idyllic Main Street, named "One of America's Greatest Main Streets" by Travel & Leisure Magazine; a centuries-old aggregate of remarkably preserved 18th and 19th-century architecture coexists, along shady streets and byways, with au courant shops, galleries, hotels, bed & breakfasts, and restaurants featuring award-winning, inspired cuisine.

 ON ISLAND TRANSPORTATION